cpplain/launch-school-core-curriculum/rb100/introduction_to_programming_with_ruby/variables/variables-notes.md

 ## Variable Scope

 - Scope determines where a variable is available for use
-- A variable’s scope is determined by where the variable is initialized or created
+- A variable's scope is determined by where the variable is initialized or created
 - In Ruby, scope is defined by a block (a piece of code following a method invocation, usually delimited by `{}` or `do/end`
 - Inner scopes can access variables in an outer scope but not vice versa